Caring for Indoor Plants

 Here is some advice to make sure your house plants remain at their best in the chilly weather.

-- Remember – most of our houseplants originated from tropical habitats, and, as a general rule, you should keep the plants somewhere between 15-30 degrees Celsius.
-A little bit of easy research (yes – Google!), on individual plants, will keep you informed on their individual needs.
-Remember though, that even if you have the thermostat set for a specific temperature – a draft can adversely affect your plants, so keep them away from doors and windows that may be open.
+- Remember even if you have the thermostat set for a specific temperature, a draft can adversely affect your plants.
+Therefore, keep them away from doors and windows that may be open.

 Watering – different needs for different plants

 - Indoor plants tend to require less water in winter.
 A common mistake to make is to over-water your plants.

 - Some plants need to dry out completely before being watered.
 If this is the case, you should press down into the soil and make sure there’s no hidden moisture in its depths before you reach for the watering can.

 - If you do have a plants that benefit from more watering, you should monitor for the humidity levels in your home.